I spent much of the fall in a complete reading slump. I started and gave up on more books than I care to make mention of.

 The longer version is that this is the best kind of historical fiction, really the best kind of book.
 It’s set during World War II, but it’s so different from any kind of WWII book I’ve read (and I’ve read quite a few).

-Also, this is a book with a lot of twists, so it’s hard to write much about this without giving too much away, and you really want to read this book without knowing how things play out.
+Also, Code Name Verity has a lot of twists, so it’s hard to write much about this without giving too much away, and you really want to read this book without knowing how things play out.

 So. . . you know, very tricky to review.